Teradata/stacki-wiki/Building-From-Source.md

 # make
 ```

-This will take a long time, there is a log of software to build.
+This will take a long time, there is a lot of software to build.
 When done you can verify the build with:

 ```